About me

 What brought me to become a counsellor?

 I arrived to the world of counselling through my work in community services and deep-dive into cultural and gender studies, queer theory and psychology.
-Frustrated by the harms of diagnostic frameworks and the colonial bio-medical model for mental health, I approach counselling and psychotherapy as a way to participate in ongoing processes of healing, social activism and social change.
+Frustrated by the harms of diagnostic frameworks and the colonial bio-medical model for mental health, I approach psychotherapy as a way to participate in ongoing processes of healing, social activism and social change.

 Outside the therapy room

-Our Services
+Therapeutic Services

 Ellis Counselling & Psychotherapy